<<THIS PAGE IS STILL UNDER CONSTRUCTION>>>

 Red

-Red is the only color that breeds true so if you have 2 proven parents you don't need to test the offspring. (exception: if your color tested bull doesn't carry the Dun gene your calf would have to be black or red.
+(Exception: if your color tested bull doesn't carry the Dun gene your calf would have to be black or red.
 The bull can't produce a Dun colored calf if he doesn't carry the Dun gene)

 Dun